Mona-Nabil/We_Love_Movies_Backend/README.md

 # WeLoveMovies - Backend

 Welcome to the WeLoveMovies backend project!
 This backend application is designed to support a frontend application by providing data about movies, theaters, and reviews.
-As a backend developer, you are tasked with setting up a database and building out specific routes for data access.

 ## Project Description